rust-lang/mdBook/guide/src/format/markdown.md

 ```

 This makes the level 1 heading with the content `Example heading`, ID `first`, and classes `class1` and `class2`.
 Note that the attributes should be space-separated.

+More information can be found in the [heading attrs spec page](https://github.com/raphlinus/pulldown-cmark/blob/master/specs/heading_attrs.txt).